praesongprasit/EventSiteTest/src/talks/nztechrally2025/beyond-short-term.md

 <p>In this austere economic climate, are we considering the long-term consequences for NZ's Tech sector?
 Everyone demands digital skills, but where will they come from?
 Ruth will share data and stories from a decade of supporting students and graduates, asking: What decisions can we make now to ensure a flourishing tech sector in Aotearoa in 10 or 20 years?</p>
 "
-featuredImage:
+featuredImage: /assets/images/talks/2025/beyond-short-term.jpg
-featuredImageAlt:
+featuredImageAlt: "Ruth's picture with text: NZ Tech Rally.
+Beyond short-term gains, future-proofing Aotearoa's talent pipeline.
+Opening keynote by Ruth McDavitt, CEO @ Summer of Tech"
-featuredImageType:
+featuredImageType: image/jpg
-featuredImageWidth:
+featuredImageWidth: 1280
-featuredImageHeight:
+featuredImageHeight: 720
 talkRecordingID:
 ---